boardgamesesh/frontend/README.md

 ### /components

 Re-usable components composed of multiple other components.
-Generally these facilitatet specific design patterns to be used for BGS, typically made up of Honeycomb (our internal design system) components.
+Generally these facilitate specific design patterns with business logic to be used for BGS, typically made up of Honeycomb (our internal design system) components.

 ### /packages